ctmm-initiative/ctmmweb/README.md

-# Prototype of Shiny web application for ctmm package
+# Shiny web application for ctmm package

 ## Introduction

-This is a prototype Shiny app for [ctmm](https://cran.r-project.org/web/packages/ctmm/index.html) R package.
-This repo is used for beta testing of the development version.
-The app can be run from github directly so it will be easy to distribute the test.
+This is a Shiny web app for [ctmm](https://cran.r-project.org/web/packages/ctmm/index.html) R package.

 Demo of some features: